TosbackCgusBridge-Bot/CGUs-versions/Abercrombie/Privacy Policy.md

 Mobile Application

-We offer applications for download to your mobile device that provide you with various interactive features (“Apps”).
+We offer Apps for download to your mobile device that provide you with various interactive features.

 The collection and means of collecting information through any currently existing or future App are discussed in this policy when referencing Websites under the following sections: